-From these we learn that Protagoras was a teacher and lecturer who traveled widely.
-He became the advisor to Pericles, the ruler of the city state of Athens, who instructed Protagoras to write the constitution for the colony of Thurii in 444 BC.
-Athens was the city in which Protagoras spent most of his time.
-Protagoras earned his living as a teacher.
-He taught on the likes of oratory, public speaking, grammar, and poetry, and was also known for the high fees he charged.
-However, ancient legends accumulated around him which are likely unhistorical.
-These would include him having studied with Democritus, being jailed for his views, his works and intellectual material burned, and his fleeing from Athens.
+Protagoras became the advisor to Athenian democrat Pericles, the ruler of the city-state of Athens, who instructed him to write the constitution for the colony of Thurii in 444 BCE.
+Although traveling widely, Protagoras spent most of his time in Athens.
+As a teacher, he earned a living from lecturing in oratory, public speaking, grammar, and poetry, and was known for the high fees.
+Ancient legends that accumulated around Protagoras and that are likely unhistorical tell of stories of his studying with the atomist philosopher Democritus, being jailed for his views, having his works and intellectual material burned, and him fleeing from Athens.

-Further, much of what we know of him is found within Plato’s writings, and Plato referred to him as a sophist.
-Sophists, in this context, were traveling intellectuals who were experts in rhetoric.
-They taught others how to speak in assemblies and in law courts, which were necessary and highly valued skills in Athenian society.
-As a result they were often private tutors to the youth of the upper classes.
+Much of what historians know about Protagoras comes from Plato’s (d.
+348 BCE) writings.
+Plato referred to Protagoras as a sophist.
+Historically, these men were traveling intellectuals and experts in rhetoric who taught others how to speak in assemblies and law courts.
+Such skills were both necessary and highly valued within Athenian society.
+The sophists were often private tutors to the youth of the upper classes.

-Protagoras is familiar to historians and philosophers for three major themes in his work.
-One of these is his subjectivist philosophy in which he argued that the interpretation of reality is relative to the individual (his famous statement: “Man is the measure of all things: of the things that are, that they are, of the things that are not, that they are not”).
-He also claimed that he could make the worse (or weaker) argument appear the better (or stronger), and that one could not tell if the gods existed or not.
-It seems where the Greek pantheon of gods were concerned Protagoras was agnostic in belief towards them or perhaps even an atheist, which, as some have suggested, might have resulted in the story of the burning of his books by the Athenians.
+Perhaps the major theme to come out of Protagoras’ thought is his subjectivist philosophy.
+He argued that interpretations of reality are relative to individuals as expressed in his statement that “Man is the measure of all things: of the things that are, that they are, of the things that are not, that they are not.”
+Protagoras also claimed to be able to make the worse (or weaker) argument seem better or stronger.
+Theologically, he claimed that humans are unable to tell whether or not the gods existed.
+Protagoras was agnostic, possibly even atheistic, concerning the Greek pantheon of gods.
+This, some historians have suggested, could have been behind the burning of his books by the Athenians.